dr-james-leo/ConsoleDrawing/ConsoleDrawing/ReadMe.txt

 CanvasCommand can hold a list of commands in the correct order

+Only reference to Console is in ConsoleCanvasCommandProcessor so that the rest of the classes are resuable in a different environment, for example on the web.

 Two level of commands, the first the ConsoleCanvasCommandProcessor can deal with, Q(uit), ?(Usage).
 All other commands are forwarded to the Canvas calls to deal with

+1. replace Hashtable with Dictionary
+2. Use execeptions, 2 or 3 difference
+3. Locator.GetType in instansiate.